joegaudet/joegaudet.github.io/_posts/2016-03-1-evernote-plus-vim-equals-love.markdown

 Thanks to many years of badgering by [@jamesgolick](https://twitter.com/jamesjolick), [@prlambert](https://twitter.com/prlambert), and [@agonigberg](https://twitter.com/agonigberg) I use Vim or IDEAVim for pretty much everything.
-For my money it's the best way to edit structured text - I even go so far as to write these posts using markdown and vim (Checkout if you'd like to do the same [https://jekyllrb.com/](https://jekyllrb.com/).
+For my money it's the best way to edit structured text - I even go so far as to write these posts using markdown and vim (Checkout if you'd like to do the same [https://jekyllrb.com/](https://jekyllrb.com/)).

-But, this isn't a post to espouse the many wonders of Vim - though they be countless, not least of which is its presence on nearly every server everywhere ever.
+But, this isn't a post to espouse the many wonders of Vim--though they be countless--not least of which is its presence on nearly every server everywhere ever.
 But rather to share the process of making Vim and Evernote the best of friends.

 ### Sharing is Caring